JoshCheek/slackbot-videochat/Readme.md

 * I could do a good job with my current knowledge (I've seen people integrate with each of these, and it didn't seem difficult)
 * Won't take much time (fewest moving pieces of the 3 final candidates)

+Additionally, Michael's feedback on the 3 possibilities:

+> The Dropbox to s3 looks cool, but video chat would probably look impressive.
+I think both would be good so choose the one that you're most excited about.

 User Story
 ----------